-The driving force behind the quick congressional passage of the draft bill into the PPP Law was the well-known critical shortage of public funds for sponsoring infrastructure works and utility services, and meeting the demand resulting from the country's economic growth spurt.
+The driving force behind the quick congressional passage of the draft bill into the PPP Law was the well-known critical shortage of public funds for sponsoring infrastructure work and utility services, and meeting the demand resulting from a spurt in the country's economic growth.
 This shortage of public funds, coupled with the private sector's lack of interest in taking over these works and services under the traditional concession system, may help to explain why infrastructure investments have nearly halted.

 The approval of PPPs has undoubtedly represented a great victory for the federal government, especially by offering a wide array of possibilities for the presence of private entities in key sectors of the Brazilian economy.
-Therefore, the great expectations and discussions over the role of PPPs in Brazil are justifiable.
+Therefore, the expectations and discussions about the role of PPPs in Brazil are justifiable.

 ii The trend towards compliance

-The period of 2014–2018 will be remembered for the in-depth investigations of Operation Car Wash and the development of other important investigations related to the fight against money laundering and corruption in Brazil.
-During this period, the country's business practices have undergone significant transformations.
+The period 2014–2018 will be remembered for the in-depth investigations of Operation Car Wash and the development of other important investigations relating to the fight against money laundering and corruption in Brazil.
+During this time, the country's business practices have undergone significant transformations.
 At the centre of these transformations is the improvement of systems for the detection, investigation and punishment of various infractions by public authorities.

 2 Covalence Ethical Ranking 2008, Ethical Quotation System Report, released on 20 January 2009.